harryfoxfox/safe/README.md

 ## Architecture

-Safe's core is composed of two projects, Davfuse and EncFS.
+Safe's core is composed of two projects, [Davfuse](http://github.com/rianhunter/davfuse) and [EncFS](http://www.arg0.net/encfs).
-Davfuse is essentially used as an embeddable webdav server.
+Davfuse is essentially used as an embeddable [WebDAV](http://webdav.org/) server.
-EncFS is an encryption file system based on FUSE.
+EncFS is an encryption file system based on [FUSE](http://fuse.sourceforge.net/).

 Safe glues Davfuse, EncFS and the file system together to run a loopback WebDAV server that does on-the-fly